← Back to 史記

 使 使

 In the spring of the fourth year of Duke Yi, initially, when Duke Yi was a duke's son, he hunted with Bing Rong's father, contended for the catch and did not win.
 When he ascended the throne, he cut off Bing Rong's father's feet and made Bing Rong a servant.
-Yong Zhi's wife was beautiful, and the duke took her into the palace and made Yong Zhi the outside driver.
+Yong Zhi's wife was beautiful, and the duke took her into the palace and made Yong Zhi his chariot attendant.
 In the fifth month, Duke Yi toured at Shen Pool, and the two people bathed and played.
 Zhi said: 'You are the son of one with cut feet!'
 Rong said: 'You are the person who seized a wife!'
 The two people both resented these words and then resented.
 They plotted to tour with the duke in the middle of the bamboo.
 The two assassinated Duke Yi on the chariot, abandoned him in the middle of the bamboo, and fled.

 50